ptrongithub/eshop-paypal-express/README.md

 # eshop-paypal-express
 PayPal Express plugin for eShop, a Joomla! e-commerce extension.
 PayPal PHP SDK library required.
-Get it here: https://github.com/ptrongithub/paypal-sdk
+Get it here: https://github.com/ptrongithub/paypal-sdk.

+This extension and the acompanying PayPal service requires a business with a US address.